FFXIVPocketGuide/DevFFXIVPocketGuide/_posts/shb/2020-02-08-5-holminster-switch.md

     id: boss01
     sequence:
       - alerts:
-          - >-
-            Throughout the fight, the boss will move to the center and orbs will spawn.
-Players are advised to move into one of the created safe zones to avoid damage.
+          - note: "Throughout the fight, the boss will move to the center and orbs will spawn.
+Players are advised to move into one of the created safe zones to avoid damage."
         attacks: []
         mechanics: []
         phase: 1